DUI for Prescription Drug Charges

 - Whether the breath test equipment was properly calibrated and on a regular maintenance schedule.

-- Other factors that could affect your driving behavior including diabetes or other health conditions.
+- Other factors that could affect your driving behavior include diabetes or other health conditions.

 DUI cases can be complex and our team at Weinstein Legal is well-versed in prescription drug DUI defense.
 This field is constantly evolving and we will work hard to investigate every avenue to support you in getting charges dismissed or reduced.
 We know how to work with your unique circumstances.

-Some key points your prescription drug DUI defense attorney can argue are that a wide range of different factors were at the actual root of the impairment.
+Some key points your prescription drug DUI defense attorney can argue are that a wide range of different factors was at the actual root of the impairment.
 These can include:

 - Mental health problems